TemoaProject/temoa/docs/source/quick_start.rst

 Running Temoa
 -------------

-To run the model, a configuration (‘config’) file is needed.
+To run the model, a configuration (``config``) file is needed.
 An example config file called :code:`config_sample.toml` resides within the :code:`data_files/my_configs` folder.
 Running the model with a config file allows the user to (1) use a sqlite database for storing input and output data, (2) create a formatted Excel output file, (2) specify the solver to use, (3) return the log file produced during model execution, (4) return the lp file utilized by the solver, and (5) to execute several of the modeling extensions.

 .. parsed-literal::
   $ temoa run config.toml